arroygit/website_trial/_pages/openings.md

 ### Applications for PhD positions
 Prospective PhD candidates should apply through the IISc admissions process for the August (annual) and January (mid-year) intakes.
 Applications for these cycles typically open around March and September, respectively.
-Interested candidates are welcome to contact us (please send an [email](mailto:andre.teixeira@it.uu.se)) in advance with their CV and a brief statement of research interests to explore potential opportunities in our group.
 All admissions at IISc are advertised at the [university website](https://admissions.iisc.ac.in/).

 Students having external funding like INSPIRE, UGC NET(JRF) are encouraged to apply.

 ### Applications for Postdoc positions
 We welcome applications from candidates with a background in physics, and electrical engineering.
-Desirable qualifications include:

-clean room experience, device fabrication, theory and experimental research in quantum optics, atomic physics, integrated photonics, micro-electro-mechanical systems.
+Desirable qualifications include: Clean room experience/device fabrication, theory and experimental research in quantum optics, atomic physics, integrated photonics, micro-electro-mechanical systems.

 Here is the list of a few funding opportunities: